bakame-php/http-structured-fields/docs/containers.md

 - OrderedList,
 - and InnerList

 with different requirements.

 At any given time it is possible with each of these objects to:

 - iterate over its members using the `IteratorAggregate` interface;
 - know the number of members it contains via the `Countable` interface;
-- Access container members via the `ArrayAccess` interface;
+- access container members via the `ArrayAccess` interface;
-- tell whether the container is empty or not using the `isEmpty` and/or `hasMembers` methods from the `StrucutedFieldContainer` interface;
+- tell whether the container contains or not members with the `hasNoMembers` and/or `hasMembers` methods from the `MemberContainer` interface;
-- clear its content using the `clear` method from the `StrucutedFieldContainer` interface;
+- clear its content using the `clear` method from the `MemberContainer` interface;
-- unwrap Item value using the `values`, `value` methods from the `StrucutedFieldContainer` interface;
+- unwrap Item value using the `values`, `value` methods from the `MemberContainer` interface;

 getter methods:

 - `get` to access an element at a given index (negative indexes are supported)
 - `has` tell whether an element is attached to the container using its `index`;

 **Of note:**